-Look at the following Lobby Card and it was obvious that Boris Karloff as "Amos Hinchley" was not well.
+Boris Karloff as "Amos Hinchley" was not well.
 He was unable to do the role as originally conceived.
 Basil Rathbone portrayed "John F. Black, Esq.".

 Like Karloff the role of "Felix Gillie" required a lot of stunt work that Peter Lorre could not perform anymore.
 So stunt man Harvey Perry wore a full Lorre mask to perform the stunts.
 Below Vincent Price with that Peter Lorre mask in a publicity still.

 Three months earlier on August 7, 1963 a movie opened from American International Pictures starring Bob Cummings, Portraying an anthropologist who is secretly studying what he calls the "wild mating habits" of Southern California Teenage Surfers.
 His co-star was Dorothy Malone as his secretary/assistant.